cloudfoundry-samples/grails-petclinic/README.md

 This is a Grails port of the standard Spring Pet Clinic web application.
 It's very simple, consisting of a few domain classes for persistence and three controllers to support the user interface.

+The application uses manual configuration to discover the database service bound to the application when pushed to Cloud Foundry, as described in the [Cloud Foundry documentation](http://docs.cloudfoundry.com/docs/using/services/grails-service-bindings.html).
+View the `grails-app/conf/DataSource.groovy` file to see how the database configuration is done.

 ### The domain model

 This is the basic domain model for the Pet Clinic application: